ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 - **Whitespace**: A visual spacing between characters, not always a literal space.
 Full-width characters do not require whitespaces.
 - **TV Size**: A song where the particular version is used in a television program, web series, or direct-to-video series, such as an opening, ending, or insert song.
 Fan-made works are not included in this.
 - **Modified Hepburn romanisation**: Refer to [this page](https://en.wikipedia.org/wiki/Hepburn_romanization#Features) for information.
-- **Character-by-character romanisation**: Each Chinese character must be Romanised as a capitalised word and separated with a space.
+- **Character-by-character romanisation**: Each Chinese character must be romanised as a capitalised word and separated with a space.

 ### Timing